mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=MASAqbRMnaM , it really inspires me to master every tool and use the right tool to do the right thing

 https://www.youtube.com/watch?v=e-gwvmhyU7A , engineering's attitude towards ai searching

+https://www.youtube.com/watch?v=ozI4V_29fj4 , what a wonderful video about the server and client in react